juansebastianl/decypher-env/README.md

 If you train models and want to make yours strong at this task, you only need three things: **the task**, **the contract your model writes to**, and **the reward**.
 They are below, then a 60-second quickstart.
+(Here is a blog post motivating this repo more)[https://www.juanslozano.com/blog/ai-aes]

 ---